-Road tripping through California?
-You might be wondering where to eat on California highway 395.
+Heading on a road tripping through Eastern California?
+You might be wondering where to eat California highway 395.

 First, let’s orient ourselves, shall we?
-California Highway 395 runs along California’s Eastern Sierra Nevada, and it’s the go-to route for Southern Californians heading up to Mammoth Mountain or Lake Tahoe and it’s the easiest way to get from Death Valley to Yosemite.
+California Highway 395 runs along California’s Eastern Sierra Nevada, and it’s the go-to route for Southern Californians heading up to Mammoth Mountain or Lake Tahoe and it’s the easiest way to travel between Death Valley and Yosemite.

-Despite the fact it goes past several notable spots (including Mount Whitney, the highest point in the contiguous United States), it’s never congested, which means we’re always game for a drive to take in its scenic, peaceful charm and stunning landscapes.
+Though this highway passes several notable landmarks (including Mount Whitney, the highest point in the contiguous United States), it’s never congested.
+As such, we’re always game for a drive to take in its scenic, peaceful charm and stunning landscapes.
 And, as we’ve discussed in detail, there are many must-see sites from ghost towns, glacial lakes, hot springs, and more.

-If you’re planning a trip down California’s backbone, you’re probably wondering where and what to eat.
+If you’re planning a trip along California’s backbone, you’re probably wondering where and where to eat California highway 395.
 While there are a handful of fast-food chains, the best food in this part of California comes from locally-owned mom-and-pop stops, which we’re always more than happy to support.

 Pretty much everyone will recommend Eric Schat’s Bakery in Bishop, but it’s just one of the quality options along the route.
 Check out this list of local restaurants where to eat California highway 395, organized of by towns from south to north.

-Further north, you’ll come across the tiny town of Big Pine that’s home to Copper Top BBQ.
-The spot is noteworthy for being the best BBQ in California according to Yelp, and the proof is that tourists and locals alike stand in line.
+Further north along the California 395, you’ll come across the town of Big Pine, whic is home to Copper Top BBQ.
+According to Yelp, this is the best BBQ in California, and the proof is that tourists and locals alike line up to taste it.

-The largest town in Inyo County, Bishop has the most food choices outside of Mammoth Lakes.
+The largest town (and most northern town) in Inyo County along California Highway 395, Bishop has the most food choices outside of Mammoth Lakes.
 There are beloved spots like Schat’s Bakery and classic spots like Whiskey Creek alongside taquerias, Japanese restaurants, and dive bars, making Bishop a great place to stop for a bite to eat and rest.

-We recommend trying Schat’s Roadhouse for burgers, delicious chicken, and BBQ sandwiches.
+We recommend trying Schat’s Roadhouse for burgers, roast chicken, and BBQ sandwiches.
 They also have a full bar and live music on the regular.
-Or heading to the newer Pupfish Cafe for breakfast classics and quality sandwiches or Mercado Mexico for fun, modern Mexican including plant-based tacos, spot-on esquites, great shrimp ceviche, homemade tamales and conchas ice cream sandwiches.
+Head to the newer Pupfish Cafe for breakfast classics and quality sandwiches or Mercado Mexico for fun, modern Mexican including plant-based tacos, spot-on esquites, great shrimp ceviche, homemade tamales and conchas ice cream sandwiches.

 If you’re more in the mood to cook or just looking for a delicious fresh sandwich when you’re wondering where to eat California Highway 395, Mahogany Smoked Meats has you covered.
 Mahogany has been in service since 1922 and is nationally famous.
 They offer quality smoked meats and also have a full deli menu.

-Convict Lake might be the easiest to get to of the many alpine lakes in the Eastern Sierra, and it’s gorgeous to boot.
-Located just between Mammoth Lakes and McGee Creek, Convict Lake is surrounded by mountains mirrored in the lake’s blue-green water.
+For one of the easiest ways to access one of the many alpine lakes in the Eastern Sierra, head to Convict Lake.
+Located between McGee Creek and Mammoth Lakes, Convict Lake is surrounded by mountains mirrored in the lake’s blue-green water.